-Samsung Galaxy Note 20 series gets One UI 4 beta, S20 to follow soon
+One UI 4 (Android 12) beta reaches Galaxy S20, Note 20 devices in the US

 - Samsung is reportedly rolling out the One UI 4 beta for its Galaxy Note 20 series.

-- The arrival comes just after reports that Samsung was preparing to open the beta program for the S20 series.
+- The arrival comes not long after the stable launch on the Galaxy S21.

 - One UI 4 is on its fourth beta update, which brought plenty of bug fixes.